open-power/snap/actions/hdl_example/doc/README.md

 │       README.md                 This file !
 │
-├───hw                            Hardware directory containing all VHDL related items │       action_axi_master.vhd     AXI Master used to transfer data to/from host through PSL(CAPI) TL/DL (OpenCAPI) │       action_axi_nvme.vhd       NVME driver attached to AXI bus │       action_axi_slave.vhd      AXI slave (also called CTL register) used to configure control registers │       action_config.sh          Used to selectively connect hardware drivers │       action_example.vhd        This file is the result of the make process (once source files have been used) │       action_example.vhd_source Source file for the generation of action_example.vhd taking into account all possible
+├───hw                            Hardware directory containing all VHDL related items │       action_axi_master.vhd     AXI Master used to transfer data to/from host through PSL(CAPI) │       action_axi_nvme.vhd       AXI Master attached to the NVMe Controller │       action_axi_slave.vhd      AXI slave used to configure control registers │       action_config.sh          Used to selectively connect hardware drivers │       action_example.vhd        This file is the result of the make process (once source files have been used) │       action_example.vhd_source Source file for the generation of action_example.vhd enabling only the configured
-|                                 hardware possibilites
+|                                 hardware options
 │       action_wrapper.vhd_source Wrapper connecting the action with the SNAP framework │       Makefile                  Makefile used to automatically and selectively prepare the .vhd hardware files │
 ├───sw                            Software directory containing the application called from POWER host │       Makefile
-│       snap_example.c            | Basic application (runs on POWER) including several examples (counter, memory │       snap_example.h            | transfers, etc ...)
+│       snap_example.c            Basic application (runs on POWER) including several examples (counter, memory
+|                                 transfers, etc ...)
+│       snap_example.h
 │       snap_example_ddr.c        TBD
 │       snap_example_nvme.c       TBD
 │       snap_example_qnvme.c      TBD